realuke/realib/README.md

   `npm i realib`

   `npx realib-install`

+  Continue the installation in the terminal.
-  When you finished install, You can check the library is working through importing the class.
+  When you finished install, You can find the library folder in your script folder.

-  you can check the version list of the library by enter the next command:
+  - you can check the version list of the library by enter the next command:

   `npm v realib`

- > ### > by downloading library file
+ > ### by downloading library file
   Download library file in the relaese tab.

-  Unzip the file, and move it to the script folder you are working on.
+  Then unzip the file, and move it to the script folder you are working on.